 There is a “get it while you can” trend happening in private equity.
 Here is what you need to know.

-You’re aware that you need a “rainy day” fund for your personal finances.
+You are aware that you need “rainy day” private equity funds for your personal finances.
 And you also likely have one for your business.
 But there is a growing trend in the alternative asset management world that is applying that mentality to fundraising.

-The economy has been humming along nicely.
+The economy has been humming along nicely, but for the first time since 2008, the Federal Reserve is expected to cut rates on July 31st.
+Although it might appear that the economy in the U.S. is thriving, there have been concerns over current trades, which may tie into a slowing global economy.
 Weathering just a few bumps in the road over the past couple of years, investors, asset managers, and analysts are starting to ask themselves: How much longer can this last?

-Those of us who experienced the dotcom bubble, and then the Great Recession, the question lingers not as a passing muse, but rather a warning light in the back of our minds.
+For those of us who experienced the dot-com bubble, and then the Great Recession, the question lingers not as a passing muse, but rather a warning light in the back of our minds.

 Smart private equity and fund management firms are using this time of plenty to get ahead of the ballgame.
 As Chris Witkowsky at PE Hub puts it, they’re stashing cash “under the proverbial mattress”.